Benjamin Harrison Memorial Bridge: Special arrangements to help displaced commuters

 While river traffic was restored in relatively short order, the loss of the bridge as a highway artery caused substantial hardship to commuters and the communities on both sides of the river beginning immediately after the collision.
-Clearly, repairs would take quite some time before the bridge could reopen to highway traffic and would be costly.

 Prior to completion of the bridge in 1966, an automobile-carrying passenger ferry service had operated at this location, but the docks had rotted and silt had filled in the areas where the large ferryboats, if their service was to be restored, would need to dock.
 Due to a dredging restriction in place because of Kepone contamination, it was not feasible to restore the automobile-carrying ferry service, although a similar operation was still serving about 35 mi downstream at the Jamestown Ferry.

 Alternative driving routes were unacceptably lengthy.
 The only fixed crossing downstream was the James River Bridge, which would require an additional 130 mi drive.
 The nearest highway bridge upstream was located on Interstate 95 at Richmond, necessitating an additional driving distance of over 50 mi.
 The existing Jamestown Ferry service about 35 mi downstream between Scotland in Surry County and Glass House Point in James City County was already operating at capacity, with delays during peak commuting hours.

-Later on the day of the accident, state officials called upon local bus, taxicab, and water transportation providers, including both Greyhound Lines and Trailways, to offer potential solutions for the commuters.
-Virginia Governor Mills E. Godwin Jr.'s Office of Emergency Services identified an innovative solution, selecting a hybrid combination of land and water services of two local contractors to comprise a unique system for commuters.
+Later on the day of the incident, state officials called upon local bus, taxicab, and water transportation providers, including both Greyhound Lines and Trailways, to offer potential solutions for the commuters.
 Richmond-based Virginia Overland Transportation (VOTC), which managed several of the state's older urban-suburban bus lines, was contracted to implement a shuttle bus and passenger van system on each side of the river.
-The land-based services were coordinated with a passenger ferry system contracted by VDOT from another company.
+These were coordinated with a passenger ferry system contracted by VDOT from another company.
 The passenger ferry had small craft which could utilize the old ferry landings without dredging operations.